emilperdue/emilperdue.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm currently a rising third-year undergraduate at the University of Chicago studying computational and applied mathematics, data science, and statistics.
-I am also interested in pursuing the four-year joint master's program (Bx/MS) in computer science.
+I am also plan on pursuing the four-year joint master's program (Bx/MS) in computer science.
 I’m involved with various quantitative finance and data science groups on campus.
 I have professional interests in trading, quantitative research, and data science.

 Feel free to reach out!

 Experience
 ------
 **J.P.
-Morgan**, *Quantitative Research Strategist Intern* <br />
+Morgan**, *Quantitative Research Strategist Intern (Received Return Offer)* <br />
-In Summer 2022, I'm working at J.P.
+In Summer 2022, I worked at J.P.
 Morgan as the sole undergraduate intern within the Securitized Products Group QR Strats team.
-More details soon!
+In my role I supported trading and RSF Analytics and was trained on ABS, MBS, and S&T. I worked to develop a ‘GSE Arbitrage’ algorithm and UI in Python to analyze pricing differential between Agency versus Non-Agency MBS structuring.
+Additionally, I created a tool to identify structuring arb opportunities in the non-QM space by parsing and analyzing CDI data.
+I also implemented daily automated risk reports by codifying delta, DV01 rate scenario sensitivity, and max drawdown in Athena Studio.

 **Bluebonnet Data**, *Data Science Fellow* <br />
 From January through April 2021 I volunteered as a Political Data Science Fellow at Bluebonnet Data which is a nonprofit that recruits, trains, and organize students with skills in coding and data science to volunteer on data analyst teams for progressive down-ballet campaigns.
 Here, I utilized Python for political data analysis (VAN) to identify key demographics, predict voter turnout, and create targeted canvassing lists.
 I also created data visualizations to inform key insights that helped candidates more efficiently target voters’ interests.